nixac/vault/Beatmania IIDX/Quick Start.md

 * [bmsound_wine](https://codeberg.org/nixac/bmsound_wine) (acts as bridge between spice and pipewire)
 * optional, although recommended [extra tooling](https://codeberg.org/nixac/automatization)
 * optional, although asumed in quick guide steam installation (steam installs itself in `~/.steam`, if `~/.steam/root` exists that should be enough)
+* optional, although recommended kernel with features utilized by these kind of games (for arch, linux-zen should be all you need)
 * implies [common system libraries used by wine](https://github.com/lutris/docs/blob/master/WineDependencies.md#archendeavourosmanjaroother-arch-derivatives) being pre-installed (you probably have done this already, unless you haven't worked with proton/wine directly before)
 * implies Xorg (although wayland should work, listed [workarounds](Confirmed%20Issues.md) may target X11)
 * implies Nvidia (although AMD/Intel may work, listed [workarounds](Confirmed%20Issues.md) may be nvidia specific)

 # Known quirks
 Lists things with no known resolution at the moment, you may consider these as demerits compared to windows setup.
-* windowed modes(`-w`)  don't detect touch events from subscreen, [subscreen works fine with `-touchemuforce` and fullscreen](Confirmed%20Issues.md#Subscreen%20doesn't%20detect%20input)
-* IIDX 30 Resident's subscreen is missing most functionality
+* IIDX 30 Resident's music selection video missing
 * multiple older titles don't support video playback
 * all titles don't support effector